walterhiggins/WMPJS/README.md

     var playerName = '' + player.name;

-... declares and assigns a new javascript variable the value of player.name.
+... declares and assigns a new Javascript variable the value of player.name.
 The *player* variable is a Java object so it follows that all of its String properties are *Java* Strings.
-Unfortunately, different versions of the Javascript engine provided with Java on different platforms each behave slightly differently when comparing Java Strings to JavaScript Strings so the only way to be sure is to convert a Java String to a JavaScript string if you want to compare it with another Javascript string using the `==` operator or if you want to use it with standard JavaScript string-based operations.
+Unfortunately, different versions of the Javascript engine provided with Java on different platforms each behave slightly differently when comparing Java Strings to Javascript Strings so the only way to be sure is to convert a Java String to a Javascript string if you want to compare it with another Javascript string using the `==` operator or if you want to use it with standard Javascript string-based operations.

 #### Loops within Loops
 The second thing to note about about the *playerIsTrusted()* function is its use of nested loops.
 A nested loop is a loop within a loop.
 In this case we loop through all of the plots and for each plot we loop through all of the plot's trusted players: